thehonorguard/mkdocs/docs/RoleGuide/medic.md

  right after your figured out that the soldier is wounded another evaluation is in order:
  Is the wounded soldier able to move to a safer spot himself?
 This can be obstructed by for example heavy fire or being crippled by the wound.
 The answer to this question can easily be discovered by asking the wounded soldier.

-unconscious
+Unconscious
- right after your figured out that the soldier is unconscious another evaluation is in order:
+ Right after your figured out that the soldier is unconscious, another evaluation is in order:
 Is the wounded soldier in an unsafe spot?
-The first order of business is to get them out of there. try dragging them to cover, or let someone close to the unconscious soldier do that for you.
+The first order of business is to get them out of there.
+Try dragging them to cover, or let someone close to the unconscious soldier do that for you.
 Picking someone up and carrying them over to a safe spot is usually a bad idea.
 The process of getting someone on your shoulders takes way too long Under Fire, Carrying can be a good idea when you need to move an unconscious soldier from a position where you already have cover.
 A combination of both techniques can be applied as well, for example: Drag a wounded soldier from an unsafe position to cover followed up by picking them up and carrying them to a medic-post.

-Equipment
+Equipment:
 In this chapter we are going to discuss the actual medical process.
 First we are going to discuss all the equipment you have available and after that we are going to discuss a few scenarios.

 ## CPR